ShopRunner/tablecloth/README.md

 #### Column Data Types
 * String
-* Number (we will look to seperate Integer & Float if possible)
+* Number (we will look to seperate Integer & Float if possible in v1)
 * DateTime
-* Object (no rowkey)
+* Object
-* Array (no rowkey)
+* Array
-* Set (no rowkey)
+* Set
 * Binary
 * Boolean

 #### Nil
-In TableCloth, null, undefined or "" are treated as Nil and will not be stored.
+In TableCloth, `null`, `undefined` or `""` are treated as Nil and will not be stored.

 #### BigQuery Schema Generation
-An API is provided to generate the necessary BigQuery schema based off the Model definition.
+An API is provided to generate the necessary BigQuery schema based off the Schema definition.

 **Example:**
 ```javascript